zhanghaihua/mongodb-fs/README.md

 ## What's mongodb-fs?

-  fs stands for 'Fake Server', or 'File System'. mongodb-fs is a lightweight mongodb server for nodejs.
+  mongodb-fs is a lightweight mongodb server for nodejs (fs stands for 'Fake Server', or 'File System').

   Its goal is to act as a normal mongodb server, but with a json file instead of a database.

   Because it's not so simple to work with mocks on the client side, this solution give you mocks on the server side.

   All you have to do is to provide a mocks module when you start the db server.

 ## Installation